 Watergrass species (late watergrass, barnyardgrass, early watergrass, and Walter's barnyardgrass) are becoming increasingly difficult to control.
 The key to good grass control is to try to control it early.
 Most of the yield loss from the grasses is in the first 30 days after planting, due to competition with the rice for nutrients and light.
-Late applications (clean up applications) are only effective in reducing new cood inputs into the coodbank, but do nothing to address reducing new seed inputs into the seedbank, but do nothing to address yield loss.
+Late applications (clean up applications) are only effective in reducing new seed inputs into the seedbank, but do nothing to address yield loss.